 - creating and maintaining hours of service (time) records

-District fleet vehicles will be inspected, operated, documented and maintained in accordance with the District Fleet Safety and Maintenance Program.
+Division fleet vehicles will be inspected, operated, documented and maintained in accordance with the Division Fleet Safety and Maintenance Program.

 Centre for Education

-The Superintendent of Schools shall appoint a District Fleet Safety Officer.
-The District Fleet Safety Officer shall be responsible for:
+The Superintendent of Schools shall appoint a Division Fleet Safety Officer.
+The Division Fleet Safety Officer shall be responsible for:

-- implementation of the District Fleet Safety and Maintenance Program
+- implementation of the Division Fleet Safety and Maintenance Program

 - ensuring that continuous and complete record of all driver qualifications and driving activities including time records are maintained at Edmonton Public Schools "Principle Place of Business" and meet all requirements of Alberta Regulation